martinkarlssonio/timeseries-anomaly-detection/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

+Purpose for this tutorial is to show how to easily utilize a Robust Random Cut Forest neural network to find anomalies in time series data. \
+It utilizes multiprocessing to efficiently run multiple RCCF processes in parallell.
+This will decrease the execution time.

 ![Plot of data and anomaly rating][plot-output-small]

-Purpose for this tutorial is to show how to easily utilize a Robust Random Cut Forest neural network to find anomalies in time series data.
-It will utilize multiprocessing to efficiently run multiple RCCF processes in parallell.
-This will decrease the execution time.

 <!-- GETTING STARTED -->